 I. Contact Information:

-Name:

-Address:
+Name:Address:

-City: State: Zip:

-Home Phone: Work or Cell Phone:
+City: State: Zip: Work or Cell Phone:

 II.
 Complainant

-yourself \square your child or a (student) \square another student \square a group ease provide name, grade and date of birth:
+yourself \square your child or a (student) \square another student \square a group ase provide name, grade and date of birth:

 III.
 School Information

-School Name:

-Principal's Name:
+Principal's Name:Address: State: Zip:

-Address:

-City: State: Zip:
+State: Zip:

 IV.
 Basis of Complaint:

-Please check the following box(es), based bullying you experienced, on the type(s) of discrimination, harassment, intimidation and
+Please check the following box(es), based obullying you experienced, on the type(s) of discrimination, harassment, intimidation and

 For allegation(s) of noncompliance, please check the progra am or activity referred to in your complaint, if applicable:

-☐ Education Opportunities to Foster/Home less Youth

-☐ Child Care & Development ☐ Special Education

-☐ Child Nutrition ☐ Migrant Education

-☐ Consolidated Categorical Aid
+☐ Consolidated Categorical Aid ☐ Special Education☐ Migrant Education

-☐ Local Control Accountability Plan ☐ Pupil Fees for Educational Activities

-For allegation(s) of unlawful discrimination, harassment, intinitimidation or bullying described in your complaint, if applic

-☐ Age ☐ Ancestry ☐ Color ☐ Disability (Mental or Physical) ☐ Ethnic Group Identification

-xpression/Gender Identity

-☐ Religion ☐ Sex (Actual or Perceived) ☐ Marital Status

-☐ Sexual Orientation (Actual or Perceived) ☐ Based on association with a person or group with one or more of these actual or perceived characteristics
+intimidation or bullying described in your complaint, if applic ☐ Age ☐ Ancestry ☐ Color ☐ Medical Condition ☐ Gender/Gender Ex ☐ National Origin ☐ Race or Ethnicity midation or bullying, please check the basis or the unlawful discrimination, harassment, able: □ Disability (Mental or Physical) □ Ethnic Group Identification expression/Gender Identity □ Genetic Information □ Religion □ Sex (Actual or Perceived) □ Marital Status □ Based on association with a person or group with one or more of these actual or perceived characteristics

-of these actual of perceived characteristics

-V. Details of Complaint Please answer the following questions to the best of your ability. more space.
-Attach additional sheets of paper if you need Please describe the type of incident(s) you experienced that led actions, in as much detail as possible: I to this complaint, including the events or List the individuals involved in the incident(s) complaint of: List any witnesses to the incident(s): Describe the location where the incident(s) occurred: Please list all the date(s) and times when the incident(s) occurr attention: red or when the alleged acts first came to your What steps, if any, have you taken to resolve this issue before f personnel, if so, who and when? iling a complaint?
-Have you spoken with GVA Please provide copies of any written documents that may be release I have attached supporting documents.
+V. Details of Complaint Please answer the following questions to the best of your ability more space. .
+Attach additional sheets of paper if you need Please describe the type of incident(s) you experienced that leactions, in as much detail as possible: d to this complaint, including the events or List the individuals involved in the incident(s) complaint of: List any witnesses to the incident(s): Describe the location where the incident(s) occurred: Please list all the date(s) and times when the incident(s) occur attention: rred or when the alleged acts first came to your What steps, if any, have you taken to resolve this issue before personnel, if so, who and when? filing a complaint?
+Have you spoken with GVA Please provide copies of any written documents that may be rel I have attached supporting documents.
 Yes No evant and supportive of your complaint.
 Signature of Person Filing Complaint Date Print Name To be completed by Great Valley Academy: Received by: Date Filed: Title: Please provide a duplicate copy to the complainant.
 California Department of Education - Rev. 9/2020